arcus-azure/arcus.security/docs/preview/03-Features/secret-store/index.md

 When your application wants to access a secret, all it has to do is use `ISecretProvider` which will give you access to all the registered secret providers.

-## Using secret store within Azure Functions
-See [this page](./azure-functions.md) how the secret store can be used within Azure Functions.